 Foreign Currency Exchange Rates.
 As a result of our operations in Europe, we are exposed to risk associated with fluctuating currency exchange rates between the U.S. dollar, the Euro, the Swiss Franc and the British Pound Sterling.
-Our Swiss operations utilize the Swiss Franc as the functional currency, our French operations utilize the British Pound Sterling as the functional currency.
+Our Swiss operations utilize the Swiss Franc as the functional currency, our French operations utilize the Euro as the functional currency and our English operations utilize the British Pound Sterling as the functional currency.
 Foreign currency transaction gains and losses are included in earnings.
-Approximately 15% of our net sales were denominated in foreign currencies for fiscal 2010 and 2009, respectively.
+Approximately 14% of our net sales were denominated in foreign currencies for fiscal 2011 compared to 15% of our net sales in fiscal 2010.
 We expect that this proportion is likely to increase as we seek to increase our penetration of foreign markets, particularly within the aerospace and defense markets.
 Foreign currency transaction exposure arises primarily from the transfer of foreign currency from one subsidiary to another within the group, and to foreign currency denominated trade receivables.
 Unrealized currency translation gains and losses are recognized upon translation of the foreign subsidiaries' balance sheets to U.S. dollars.
 Because our financial statements are denominated in U.S. dollars, changes in currency exchange rates between the U.S. dollar and other currencies have had, and will continue to have, an impact on our earnings.
-We currently do not have exchange rate hedges in place to reduce the risk of an adverse currency exchange movement.
-Although currency fluctuations have not had a material impact on our financial performance in the past, such fluctuations may materially affect our financial performance in the future.
-The impact of future exchange rate fluctuations on our results of operations cannot be accurately predicted.
+We periodically enter into derivative financial instruments in the form of forward exchange contracts to reduce the effect of fluctuations in exchange rates on certain third-party sales transactions denominated in non-functional currencies.
+Based on the accounting guidance related to derivatives and hedging activities, we record derivative financial instruments at fair value.
+For derivative financial instruments designated and qualifying as cash flow hedges, the effective portion of the gain or loss on these hedges is reported as a component of accumulated other comprehensive income, and is reclassified into earnings when the hedged transaction affec